arabidopsis/lektor-shortcodes/README.md

 ## Installation

-place this package in the directory `packages` maybe with
+place this package in the directory `packages` (of your lektor project) maybe with

 ```bash
 git submodule add https://github.com/arabidopsis/lektor-shortcodes.git packages/shortcodes